A Utility to Compensate For Flexure in Guide Scope Configurations

 Use the Target Body setting to find the object you will image.
 Under Table Settings, enable “Rates; RA & DEC” .
 Under Time Span, enter the time in UTC over which you will view the object.
 The dRA*cosD column can be entered in the RA Rate field of FlexRX and the d(DEC)/dt column can be entered in the DEC Rate field.

-FlexRX requires MetaGuide version 5.0.15, which is a beta version.
-To install it, first download and install MetaGuide 5.0.12 from the main MetaGuide page below:
+FlexRX requires MetaGuide version 5.1.0.
+To install it, see the main MetaGuide page below:

 |0.0.3||20121201||Fixed a bug causing oscillations after 3rd image|